 During the 2014 Farm Bill debate, supporters of the GIPSA rules were able to stop the National Cattlemen’s Beef Association, American Meat Institute and other industrial agriculture special interest groups’ attempts to permanently kill the GIPSA rules in the Farm Bill.
 OCM and other family farm organizations realized another victory when the 2016 GIPSA defund-rider failed, opening the door for the adoption of at least a portion of the GIPSA rules which were first proposed in 2009.

 On December 14, 2016, OCM joined with USDA in the release of the new Farmer Fair Practices Rules, and we called on every supporter of family farmers and open and just markets to comment on these rules in the Federal Register.
-The comment period closed on March 24, 2017; OCM’s comments on the rules and letter to President Trump are available here.
 We continue to urge the administration to swiftly enact these marketplace safeguards to strengthen the Packers & Stockyards Act.

 The fight for justice and freedom is never a sprint; it is a never-ending marathon, and we must continue the fight.